Where to Stay in Bangkok for Foodies

 BUT I’M NOT IN NYC ANYMORE

-I’ve been living in Bangkok for over 25 years now.
-It wasn’t until five or six years ago that NYC-style pizza started gaining traction in Thailand.
+For over twenty years Bangkok has been my home base.
+It wasn’t until five or six years ago that NYC-style pizza gained traction in Thailand.

 Before that, options for ‘Western’ style pizza in Thailand were limited.
 You could find Neapolitan-style pizzas in hotel restaurants, and Pizza Hut—Thailand’s first American pizza chain—arrived in the ’70s, but it wasn’t the same.

-I recall there were a few small foreign-owned pizzerias near a red-light district in Bangkok.
+I recall a few small foreign-owned pizzerias near a red-light district in Bangkok.
 This made sense since those areas are popular spots where many foreign tourists go to drink and “socialize”.

 Fancy Pizza Menu at a Bangkok Mall